Magnus1781/AAA_CFD_postprocessing/README.md

 ---

-# AAA Vascular Geometry Processing
+# AAA Vascular Geometry Processing (AAA_GeometryStats_clean.ipynb)

-This repository contains Python scripts for processing abdominal aortic aneurysm (AAA) vascular geometries.
 The code resamples aortic and iliac centerlines, computes important geometric features such as tortuosity, cross-sectional area, diameter, and perimeter along the vessels.
 It also identifies the bifurcation origin and normal vector, highlights the point of maximum aortic diameter, and saves key vessel metrics for further analysis or modeling.
 The script has two branches: One branch calculates geomtric values, while the other computes particle age pipeline necessities.

 ## Features